 - 1. Abuse, including but not limited to sexual abuse, of a student. - 2.
 Behaviors that interfere with a student's safety or cause an unsafe environment. - 3.
 Corporal punishment (meaning the infliction of physical pain by hitting, paddling, spanking, slapping, or any other physical force used as a means of discipline) or verbal abuse of students, or the use of profanity or other language that is intended to belittle or degrade a student. - 4.
-Dishonest, immoral, or illegal conduct while on duty and/or on school property that would tend to bring discredit to IDEA. - 5.
-Dishonesty, falsification, or misrepresentation on an application for employment or other work records; falsifying reasons for leave of absence or other data requested by IDEA and/or alteration of IDEA's records or documents. - 6.
-Disrupting the work environment. - 7.
-Engaging in or soliciting a romantic, sexual, or otherwise inappropriate relationship with a student, regardless of whether the relationship is consensual. - 8.
-Engaging in an act of sabotage; willful or with negligence causing the destruction or damage of IDEA property, or the property of fellow employees, volunteers, contractors, or visitors, in any manner. - 9.
-Engaging in discrimination, harassment, or retaliation in any form. - 10.
-Engaging in inappropriate electronic communications with students, as described in Part 10.9 of this handbook. - 11.
-Engaging in malicious gossip, spreading rumors, or otherwise engaging in behavior designed to create discord and lack of harmony or otherwise interfere with the job performance of fellow employees or service providers. - 12.
-Engaging in rudeness, disrespectful, or unprofessional behavior toward scholars, employees, parents, and school contractors or vendors. - 13.
-Excessive absenteeism or tardiness. - 14.
-Fighting or threatening violence toward anyone on IDEA property or when representing IDEA, including "horseplay", or provoking a fight between others. - 15.
-Giving to other schools, organizations, or persons information made confidential by law and/or proprietary IDEA information that is obtained from IDEA's files or records in the course of employment. - 16.
-Giving to other schools, organizations, or persons information relating to IDEA employees and/or students that is obtained from IDEA's files or records in the course of employment. - 17.
-Insubordination or other disrespectful conduct (including refusal to follow the lawful directives of a performance manager or the Superintendent). - 18.
-Intoxication or being under the influence of controlled substances while at work or representing IDEA. - 19.
-Negligence or any careless action that endangers the life or safety of another person, or damage to or destruction of IDEA property. - 20.
-Possession of firearms, weapons, or explosives on IDEA property, while on duty or while representing IDEA. - 21.
+Creating, producing, distributing, sharing, or showing to others by electronic means a deep fake image or video that appears to depict a person (including but not limited to an IDEA student or employee) with the person's intimate parts exposed or engaged in sexual conduct. - 5.
+Dishonest, immoral, or illegal conduct while on duty and/or on school property that would tend to bring discredit to IDEA. - 6.
+Dishonesty, falsification, or misrepresentation on an application for employment or other work records; falsifying reasons for leave of absence or other data requested by IDEA and/or alteration of IDEA's records or documents. - 7.
+Disrupting the work environment. - 8.
+Engaging in or soliciting a romantic, sexual, or otherwise inappropriate relationship with a student, regardless of whether the relationship is consensual. - 9.
+Engaging in an act of sabotage; willful or with negligence causing the destruction or damage of IDEA property, or the property of fellow employees, volunteers, contractors, or visitors, in any manner. - 10.
+Engaging in discrimination, harassment, or retaliation in any form. - 11.
+Engaging in inappropriate electronic communications with students, as described in Section 10.10 of this handbook. - 12.
+Engaging in malicious gossip, spreading rumors, or otherwise engaging in behavior designed to create discord and lack of harmony or otherwise interfere with the job performance of fellow employees or service providers. - 13.
+Engaging in rudeness, disrespectful, or unprofessional behavior toward scholars, employees, parents, and school contractors or vendors. - 14.
+Excessive absenteeism or tardiness. - 15.
+Fighting or threatening violence toward anyone on IDEA property or when representing IDEA, including "horseplay", or provoking a fight between others. - 16.
+Giving to other schools, organizations, or persons information made confidential by law and/or proprietary IDEA information that is obtained from IDEA's files or records in the course of employment. - 17.
+Giving to other schools, organizations, or persons information relating to IDEA employees and/or students that is obtained from IDEA's files or records in the course of employment. - 18.
+Insubordination or other disrespectful conduct (including refusal to follow the lawful directives of a performance manager or the Superintendent). - 19.
+Intoxication or being under the influence of controlled substances while at work or representing IDEA. - 20.
+Negligence or any careless action that endangers the life or safety of another person, or damage to or destruction of IDEA property or property belonging to another person. - 21.
+Possession of firearms, weapons, or explosives on IDEA property, while on duty or while representing IDEA. - 22.
 Smoking and/or using tobacco products, electronic cigarettes, vaping devices, or similar devices on school property or in school vehicles.
 Prohibited items include any electronic cigarette or any other device that simulates smoking by using a mechanical heating element, battery, or electronic circuit to deliver nicotine or other substances to the individual inhaling from the device, as well as any and all vapors, inhalants, electronic cigarette devices or other devices or paraphernalia used with vapors, other inhalants or chemicals.